-Are B2B and B2C communications different animals?28th February 2012 / Blog
+Are B2B and B2C communications different animals?28th February 2012 / All, How To, Resources

 If you are looking at undertaking a PR campaign, the very first thing you need to consider is who your target audience is.

 This might sound like stating the obvious, but if you want to communicate with a business audience, you will need to take a different approach than if you are aiming at consumers.

 People who make buying decisions for businesses usually have to justify their purchase in terms of how it will improve a process, address issues, save time and of course, money.
 For these buyers, hard facts and figures about the features and performance of the product or service, and the pain points they address, are vitally important.